Improve your language skills!

 Translations

-It works by simply clicking on the flag to change the site’s language.
+The language switcher works by simply clicking on the language name to change the site’s language.

-In some cases the language is not meant to change, such as in the vocabulary, flashcards and games, and those are unaffected.
+In some cases the language is not meant to change, such as vocabulary, flashcards and games.
+Those may be unaffected.

 About